MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Microsoft.Dynamics.Nav.Management/Get-NAVServerPermission.md

 ---
 external help file: Microsoft.Dynamics.Nav.Management.dll-Help.xml online version:
 schema: 2.0.0
 ---

 # Get-NAVServerPermission

 ## SYNOPSIS
-Returns information about the permissions that are applied to Microsoft Dynamics NAV objects for the specified Microsoft Dynamics NAV Server instance.
+Returns information about the permissions that are applied to Dynamics NAV objects for the specified Dynamics NAV Server instance.

 ## SYNTAX